anand-imcm/proteomics-ML-workflow/README.md

 # The mapping process handles edge cases as follows:
 # UniProt IDs mapped to multiple Entrez symbols: All matched Entrez symbols are concatenated using a semicolon (;), and assigned to the corresponding UniProt ID.
 # UniProt IDs with no associated Entrez symbol: These entries are removed from the dataset.
-# Multiple UniProt IDs mapping to the same gene symbol: Only the first occurrence is retained in the final dataset.
+# Multiple UniProt IDs mapping to the same Entrez symbol: Only the first occurrence is retained in the final dataset.

 ## Outputs